nsfmc/atoll.js/readme.md

 > Statistics are like bikinis.
 What they reveal is suggestive, but what they conceal is vital.
 -- Aaron Levenstein

-atoll.js is a simple statistical package written in javascript.
+atoll.js is a small and simple statistical package written in javascript.

 It implements many popular single-variable statistical methods that you would expect to find, for example, on a graphing calculator.
 It also has numerically stable implementations for variance/std dev in case you have very weird data.